agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

 ## Model-Training

+The training process used a randomly  subset of 10,000 images from the dataset.
+Over the course of 300 epochs, each involving 200 steps, the model was iteratively trained.
+Following the end of each epoch, a validation stage consisting of 150 steps was implemented to assess the performance of the model.
+During the training evaluation metrics were computed such as generator loss, discriminator loss, Structural Similarity Index Measure (SSIM) and the Peak Signal-to-Noise Ratio (PSNR).

+To evaluate, the performance of the network architecture and the builted model, several trials where ran and also a hyperparameter oprimization was performed.
+The different models are explained and analized bellow.

 1. Baseline
     To start off, we'll establish a baseline for comparison by training the model using the hyperparameters and parameters that were    specified in the original research paper.
 Except for the linear decay that it was not applied.

     ```
       'lr'            : 0.0002
       'lbc_T1'        : 10